weichen-qsnetwork/stratosnet.github.io/docs/docs-stratos-chain/setup-and-run-a-stratos-chain-full-node.md

 The Stratos-chain validator is a full-node that participates in the Stratos Chain block generation cycle and also voting for the validity of a block proposed.

+!!! tip ""

+    You do not need to initiate your validator from block 1, which can take a long time to sync.

+    Instead, you can expedite the process by using the State Sync feature before starting the node.

 <br>